Sikh Khalsa Army: Cavalry

-The second most important part of the army was cavalry.
+The second most important division of the army was cavalry.
 In order to organize it on western lines, Ranjit Singh appointed General Jean-Francois Allard.
 Under his command, the cavalry became very strong.
 In 1838–39, the overall strength of the cavalry was 10,000.
 The cavalry was divided into regiments.
 Each regiment consisted of 250 to 600 cavaliers.
 The regiments were further divided into risalas (corps).
 Each Risala consisted of 150 to 250 cavaliers.
 The officers and other non-combatants of cavalry were similar to those of infantry.
 The pay of the cavalry was, however, higher than that of the infantry.
-The men in this division had a sort of helmet-turban with igret feathers coming out from the tip, they clad themselves in yellow Kurtas and grey pajamas.
+The men in this division had a sort of helmet-turban with igret feathers coming out from the tip, they clad themselves in yellow kurtas and grey pajamas.

 Artillery

 Ranjit Singh was fully aware of the importance of artillery in the modern warfare.
 Therefore, he paid a special attention to the development of artillery in 1810.
 In 1812 he employed General Claude Auguste Court and Colonel Alexander Gardner in 1832 and organized Topkhana-i-Khas.
 Under their able guidance the artillery made matchless progress in a few years.
 Maharaja Ranjit Singh divided his artillery into four categories: